ItsAnkit/cs-notes/elasticsearch.md

     DB   --> Table -->   Rows    --> Cols
     Mapping is schema of ElasticSearch.

+#### Inverted Index
+    It uses a data structure called an inverted index, which is designed to allow very fast full-text searches.
+An inverted index lists every unique word that appears in any document and identifies all of the documents each word occurs in.
+    During the indexing process, Elasticsearch stores documents and builds an inverted index to make the document data searchable in near real-time.
+    Ex:
+	Token  |  Documents
+	Mike      3, 4
+	Picture   3

 #### Elasticsearch::Model::Callbacks
     Ensures elastic search indexes are updated when model is created or updated.